 ‘First thing tomorrow morning I think both Piers De Winter and John Stanley should make an oath of allegiance directly to you.’

 The Prince smiled and raised his eyebrows questioningly.

 ‘It Will complete their appointment and give us five of your bodyguards who could accompany you on your visit.
 However if they all go it will leave the rest of our little army without a leader, not something I would do by choice, so one of the guards must stay behind.
 In the circumstances I think either the Captal or Lord James would regard it as a slight to be left out so either John or Piers must stay behind, effectively in command.

 Oh!
 Well I have no problems with that.
 John has always impressed me and it will be another way of reinforcing the support we have given him since his action last night.
+Oh and it will make his analysis of the hunting at murex just part of his duties.
 Ahh!
 I understand.
 As he has publicly sworn allegiance it will set him apart.
 His appointment will be more acceptable.
 Agreed!